mohamedahmadianzade/cutshort/README.md

 ```

 It will create 2 users with 2 different roles : {admin , user}

 admin user ==> username: admin password : admin

 normal user ==> username: user password : user

 admin user has access completely to all api service and data but normal user just can access the api service and data that is related to him.

+By runnign this file, for each user, it will create
+- 2 post with

+- 2 comment

+- 2 todos

 <!-- Installation -->